augbog/dev-envy/README.md

 `.editorconfig` Put at the root of project folder and use in conjunction with Sublime EditorConfig

-`.csscomb.json` Put at the root of project folder and use in conjunction with grunt-csscomb
+`.csscomb.json` Put at the root of project folder and use in conjunction with [csscomb](http://csscomb.com/)

 `.eslintrc` I opt for [Airbnb's JavaScript style guide](https://github.com/airbnb/javascript)